 Search for and select an extension.

 Click Access Local Extensions, and navigate to a .trex file you previously downloaded.

 If prompted, allow or deny the dashboard extension access to data in the workbook.
 For more information, see Data security, Network-enabled, and Sandboxed extensions.

 If you allow access, follow any on screen instructions for configuring the extension.

-Note: Extension objects will appear blank in prints, PDFs, and images of dashboards (including images in subscription emails).
+Note: If you're using Tableau Server or Tableau Online, Extension objects will appear blank in prints, PDFs, and images of dashboards (including images in subscription emails).

 Configure a dashboard extension